 Wrapped: Crêpes, Wraps, and Rolls from Around the World, written by Gaitri Pagrach-Chandra, highlights savory and sweet filled dishes from a variety of cultures including Bulgogi from Korea, Satay Lilit Ayam (Ground Chicken Satay) from Bali, Middle Eastern Lamb Shawarma, Jamaican Beef Patties, Galician Tuna Pie, Banh Xeo (Sizzling Rice Cakes) from Vietnam, Crêpes Suzette from France, and Filipino Turron (Banana Spring Rolls).
-I will also be sharing a recipe for the Paratha Egg Sandwich, a delicious Indian street food.
+I will also be sharing her recipe for the Paratha Egg Sandwich following the review.
 I have the paperback version of Wrapped, but it is also available in hardcover.

 Chapters are divided based on type of wrap: Bases & Batters, Wraps & Rolls, Pastries & Stuffed Snacks, Savory Cakes & Fritters, Pancakes & Griddle Cakes, Relishes & Accompaniments, and Sweet Suggestions.